Friendship has always been important to me. Never more than now.

 I don’t think there’s a universal definition of a good friend.
-I think it varies from person to person, based on who you are and what you want at that time in your life.
+I think it varies from person to person.
+It’s based on who you are and what you want at that time in your life.

 “A friend is a person with whom I may be sincere.” – Emerson on the Two Pillars of Friendship

 Having said that, Tim Urban brilliantly summarises what a good friend is not.
-He also suggests that the best friends are people you enjoy spending time with, who you find fun, stimulating, and are comfortable being with.
-The best friendships have love as the core emotion, are positive, trusting, supportive, with you both genuinely rooting for each other, and giving each other equal priority.
+He also suggests that the best friends are people with whom you enjoy spending your time and feel comfortable with, people you find fun, and stimulating.
+The best friendships have love as the core emotion, are positive, trusting, and supportive.
+You are both genuinely rooting for each other, and giving each other equal priority.

 I like Mark Manson’s idea that true friends accept you for who you are, and that the friendship shouldn’t be reliant on your wealth, or career, or what you decide to do in life.